 We would like to take this opportunity to thank Mr. Vincent Santelmo for the time, care and attention that he has taken over the years, compiling detailed information on GI Joe and authoring the various editions of his work, "The Complete Encyclopedia to GI Joe."
 Each edition of this publication has proven to be of immense value to collectors worldwide.
 Not only has he furnished us with relevant information on the figures and equipment sets issued during each decade of GI Joe's continuing toy lifetime, he has also taken countless hours to chronicle Joe's birth and growth through personal interviews with many of the key players involved in Hasbro's organization.
 Each edition is well written; sprinkled with loads of color and b&w photos of GI Joe and his accessories; and serves as compelling reading for GI Joe collectors everywhere.
 These books are indispensable in terms of being outstanding reference sources.

-Yet, with respect to the GI Joe Canadian Mountie figure, each edition of Mr. Santelmo's work does contain a small handful of errors that we would like to correct at this time.
-While many of these errors are minor in nature, nonetheless, collectors should be made aware of their presence, especially since these publications are sure to continue to serve as a major reference source for many years to come.
+Yet, with respect to the GI Joe Canadian Mountie figure, the various editions of Mr. Santelmo's work do contain several errors which we would like to correct at this time.
+While many of these are minor in nature, nonetheless, collectors should be made aware of them, especially since these publications will continue to serve as major reference sources for years yet to come.

 With respect to the first edition of his work (The Complete Encyclopedia to GI Joe, Copyright 1993 by Vincent Santelmo, Published by Krause Publications), the following paragraph is contained on page 48 regarding the GI Joe Mountie: